Skip to content

 LANE: Polo!

-— Marco Polo is a call-and-response game typically played in swimming pools.
-In the game, one player closes their eyes and shouts, “Marco!” and tries to locate the others based on their responses of, “Polo!”
+• Marco Polo is a call-and-response game typically played in swimming pools.
+In the game, one player closes their eyes and shouts, “Marco!” and tries to locate other players based on their responses of, “Polo!”

-— The game shares its name with 13th-century Italian explorer Marco Polo (1254-1324), though it is unclear whether any substantive connection exists between the two.
+• The game shares its name with 13th-century Italian adventurer Marco Polo (1254-1324), though it is unclear whether it was named for him.
 “According to one whimsical explanation [on the now-defunct Retroland], ‘legend has it that the famed explorer didn’t really have a clue as to where he was going'” (Wikipedia), like the main player in the game.

 RORY: What’s that?